onlinegurucool/onlinegurucool.github.io/tutorial/js/how-to-creare-random-string-in-javascript.md

 Well this article is inspired by my article on [how to create random string in mysql](/tutorial/mysql/how-to-create-referral-code-in-mysql)

 I love to simplify all small things into one function.
-So i am back with another small function.
+So i am back with an another one.

-Nice **ingredients** make food delicious, same in any language, best use of core function makes your function very useful and efficient.
+Nice **ingredients** make food delicious, same in any language, best use of core functions will make your function useful and efficient.

 **Ingredients**